 Instead, catch the pup in the act…of doing something right.
 Then throw a happy-dance praise party to tell him how smart he is!
 People work more eagerly for a bonus than a reprimand, and dogs are no different.
 Once he learns he gets paid to go in the right spot—positive reinforcement—he’ll virtually cross his legs to please you.

-Oh, and be sure to clean up the mess so he won’t be drawn back to the scene of the crime.
+Oh, and be sure to clean up the mess so the smell won’t draw him back to the scene of the crime.
 Here are some tips for cleaning up potty accidents.

 How to House Train Puppies: How Long Can He “Hold It?”

 Pups need a bathroom break after every meal, nap, and playtime.
-Depending on his age and breed, he’ll be fed two to four or more times a day.
+Depending on his age and breed, feed him two to four or more times a day.
 Prevent potty accidents and puppy pooping in crate by anticipating when the puppy needs a break.
 Your pup has a baby-size bladder and limited capacity to “hold it” no matter his best intentions.

-If you have puppy-friendly adult dogs, like we have with Bravo (now a 120+ pound adult!), your puppy often will copy the adult dog’s behavior.
+If you have puppy-friendly adult dogs, your puppy often will copy the adult dog’s behavior.
 So if your adult dog has good potty etiquette, that can speed up the process.
-Bravo helps me teach Shadow his cue-word to go to the bathroom: “Take A Break.”
+Bravo helped me teach Shadow his cue-word to go to the bathroom: “Take A Break.”
 You’ll love having a cue word especially late at night, or during inclement weather!
 Learn about puppy intros to other pets here.